 We regularly run workshops, seminar programmes and conferences covering a broad range of topics and research areas.
 Monthly ECR meetings dedicated to specific scientific themes allow PhD students and Postdocs from different UK DRI centres to share their work and hear that of others.

-Find recordings of past ECR theme seminars on the UK DRI portal.
+Find event and registration information, as well as recordings of past ECR theme seminars, on the UK DRI portal.

-Log in to the UK DRI Portal to find more information and register.
+Log in to the UK DRI portal to read more and register.

 Catch up on past seminar recordings